Short Term Rental Bylaw

 I am wondering why Aspen crescent, Victoria road and some C1 downtown properties are the ones chosen for STR expansion?
 Where will be the other areas STR will expand to?
 Should not all areas have a fair chance at applying for STR?

-kirk pitaoulis asked about 2 years ago
+kirk pitaoulis asked over 2 years ago

 Hi Kirk,